peachbastard/the-beastlands/src/site/notes/Recaps/2023-06-29 Bar Maiden in Distress.md

 - [[Party/Oz\|Oz]] and [[Party/Hymn\|Hymn]] hear the explosions and poorly hop out the window to run after them
 	- Area that Lysanderoth is being bombarded in is under cover of magical darkness, but Oz sees them take off in motorcycles
 - 5 men arrive in Sorcerer's Union attire ask what's going on
-- Lysanderoth says one of them had a blue tail (calls Hymn's dad)
+- Lysanderoth says one of them had a blue tail (calls him Hymn's dad)
-- The Sorcerers' Union apprehend the party
+- The [[Lore/Sorcerers' Union\|Sorcerers' Union]] apprehend the party
 	- Hymn tries to intimidate them by saying that their uniforms look gay, but they are chained up, put on a stick, and carried to the base with the rest of the party
 	- Oz tries to talk them into letting Hymn down, and is told that they had violated a law and must be punished accordingly
 		- One of them try to slap Hymn, but Lysanderoth uses his cloud rune to redirect it, and successfully bluffs and says that his magic acts up he's flared up